millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 # Create a container in the Storage Cloud and upload a file

 Next, we will create a container in the Storage Cloud to hold the files and data used by this workshop.
 This container will be the "default" container used by the BDCS-CE instance we will create.
 And we will upload to this container a special "bootstrap.sh" file that will be used to customize our BDCS-CE instance as it is provisioned.

+If you are using OCI (instead of OCI-Classic), be sure to to read the note above about OCI and OCI-Classic as the instructions in this section do not apply to OCI.

 ## Create a new Storage Cloud Object Store container